-Prerequisite: ESL 643 or equivalent skills as determined by the ESL placement process.
+Prerequisite: ESL 643 or one semester of ESL 843AB or equivalent skills as determined by ESL assessment process.

 Fifth of a six-course series in the basics of English structure, with an emphasis on the mastery of productive grammatical features, accurate pronunciation and comprehension of spoken English and correct written expression.
 Brings beginners up to basic college-level in the language and prepares them for success in academic and vocational programs offered by the college.